vdechen/DataVisualization_Dementia/README.md

  Project status(On-Hold)

 # Project objective
-This data visualization analysed "dementia" mentions in NY Times articles and compared it to data from other sources.
+This data visualization analysed "dementia" mentions in NY Times articles and compared it with data from other sources.

 # Methods